SysKitTeam/docs-point/releases/cloud/point-2024-05-09-release-note.md

 * **Added new columns** to the Security and Compliance section of the Govern feature: **Number of owners and Number of members**.

-* **Improved the Tenant Storage vulnerability email** to include the following storage-related data: defined storage tenant limit percentage, percentage, and size of used storage, and the total amount of available tenant storage.
+* **Improved the Tenant Storage vulnerability email** to include the following storage-related data: defined storage tenant limit percentage, used percentage, size of the used storage, and the total amount of available tenant storage.

 * **Fixed an issue** that showed workspace type icons as too large when using the old Outlook browser to view Security and Compliance vulnerability emails.